CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/00-OVERVIEW.md

 2. **Desktop**, where users access the full desktop

 By default, a desktop application group (named "Desktop Application Group") is automatically created whenever you create a host pool.
 You can remove this application group at any time.
-However, you can't create another desktop application group in the host pool while a desktop application group exists.
+However, you can't create another desktop application group in the host pool while a desktop application group already exists.
 To publish RemoteApps, you must create a RemoteApp application group.
 You can create multiple RemoteApp application groups to accommodate different worker scenarios.
 Different RemoteApp application groups can also contain overlapping RemoteApps.